Feds Share Latest AI Use Case Prototypes and Visions

-Government officials at both the Federal and state levels are working on a wide range of new artificial use cases with focuses on administrative efficiency and improving decision-making, several Federal and city officials said this week.
+Government officials at both the Federal and state levels are working on a wide range of new AI use cases with focuses on administrative efficiency and improving decision-making, several Federal and city officials said this week.

 Speaking at the ATARC 2024 Public Sector Summit on Dec.
 19, officials from the Social Security Administration (SSA), National Science Foundation (NSF), National Oceanic and Atmospheric Administration (NOAA), Office of Personnel Management (OPM), and the City of Boston shared their latest AI use-case initiatives.